jtod/Sigma16/docs/src/userguide/userguide.md

 add R1,R2,R3 is an instruction that says four things: it's an addition, the result goes into R1, and the operands come from R2 and R3.
-Therefore to represent instructions we need to organize a word as a collection of several *fields*.
+Therefore to represent instructions we need to organize a word as a collection of several *fields*, with each field giving one specific piece of information about the instruction.

 The particular scheme for describing an instruction as a collection of fields is called an *instruction format*.
+Like most computers, Sigma16 has several instruction formats and a larger number of instructions.
 The key to understanding the interface between machine language and digital circuit design is to master the instruction formats.

 ### Instruction fields

 An instruction may consist of one word or two words, depending on the instruction format.
-The first word of every instruction has the following fields.
+The first word of every instruction contains the following fields.

 * op  (bits 0-3) opcode, determines instruction format